 The selected playwright’s script will be workshopped, culminating in either a staged reading or a fully realized production by the WSU School of Performing Arts Program.
 Active participation by the playwright is required.
 If selected for production the show may be entered as an associate or participating entry in the Kennedy Center American College Theatre Festival (KCACTF) and the script will be submitted to KCACTF for consideration in playwriting award categories.
 The “prize” for the winner is travel and lodging so that the playwright may attend the production.

-Judging will be conducted by a panel of three or more selected from the school faculty and may also include up to three experienced, faculty approved WSU School of Performing Arts students.
-Judges will be looking for scripts that are suitable for an 88 seat black box theatre.
+The selection of the winning play will be conducted by a panel of three or more approved adjudicators from the school faculty, students, or alumni.
+Adjudicators will be looking for scripts that are suitable for an 88-seat black box theatre.
 This is defined as scripts with settings that are capable of being produced with a limited budget, by student designers, and specifically written to be performed onstage, i.e. scripts with workable costume/scenic changes and with limited production elements.
 (Scripts that are written in a cinematic style--overly complex costume and setting changes--will be rejected).

 1) The contest will be open to all undergraduate and graduate students enrolled at any college or university in the United States.
 Please indicate school affiliation.

 2) All submissions must be original, unpublished and unproduced.